phalcon-orphanage/docs/en/reference/pagination.rst

 Using Paginators
 ----------------
-The method Phalcon_Paginator::factory allows us to create an instance of a paginator adapter.That method receives two parameters.
+The method Phalcon_Paginator::factory allows us to create an instance of a paginator adapter.
+That method receives two parameters.
 The first is the name of the adapter and second is a group of options to pass to it.
 In the below example, the paginator will use as its source data the result of a query from a model:

 .. code-block:: php